What Documents Do I Need for a Job Interview

 International and Cross-Border Interviews: Extra Documentation and Validation

-If your career ambitions include relocation, remote cross-border roles, or working for multinational organizations, you must prepare for extra administrative steps.
-Employers will often ask for proof that your qualifications are recognized in their jurisdiction.
+If your career ambitions include relocation, remote cross-border roles, or multinational organisations, you must prepare for extra administrative steps.
+Employers will often ask for proof your qualifications are recognised in their jurisdiction.

 Credential Evaluations